Sungai Buloh station: Train services

-When Phase One operations for the MRT Putrajaya Line began on 16 June 2022, this station became a part of this line.
-It ceased to be part of the Kajang Line.
-The portion of the line between this station and Kwasa Damansara was transferred to the Putrajaya Line, making Kwasa Damansara the new northern terminus of the Kajang Line as well as the Putrajaya Line.
+When Phase One operations for the MRT Putrajaya Line began on 16 June 2022, this station became a part of this new line and ceased to be part of the MRT Kajang Line.
+The portion of the alignment between this station and was transferred to the MRT Putrajaya Line, effectively making Kwasa Damansara the new northern terminus and the interchange point for both the MRT Kajang Line and the MRT Putrajaya Line.